Workspace Configuration

 - The build and CI/CD pipeline.

-- Name standards for coding, linting, formatting (e.g. Google Java Style, Microsoft .NET code style) — name them, not the rules.
+- Name standards for coding, linting, formatting (e.g. Google Java Style, Microsoft .NET code style) — not the rules!

 Step 3 — Provide reference source code